 I won’t pretend to understand the above — from any side.
 I am an engineer, and I usually think logically and out of the box.
 To me, problems require solutions, and if we’re not serious about understanding the problem to take action, then it must not be a real problem.

 Let me illustrate with an example that might make you angry.
 Drinking alcohol has been part of our society forever, and mostly it’s entertainment and harmless.
 However, 10,497 people died in alcohol-impaired crashes in 2016, — drunk driving.
+Thousands more are injured in alcohol related violence and accidents.
 As a society we’ve become so callused to it we almost don’t care.
 More than one person dies every hour, yet by our actions, we show it’s worth it so everyone else can have their little buzz (or whatever they get out of drinking).

 OK, I get it.
 While the above is true, it’s purposely very black and white.